roadtocode4u/docs/internship-cohort-program/12-display/display.md

-# Display block, inline and inline-block
+# Display: block, inline and inline-block

 ## Display

 Display is used to To Control the Layout.

 **Display 2 Properties**

 1. Block
 2. Inline

 ## Block elements

 Properties of block elements

 1. Start From new line.
 2. Takes Full width of screen.